 Here, Mail Sending Process is very simple, Our Load Balancer’s hostname is “smtp.mailserverguru.com”, and there are three upstream SMTP servers named “mailx1”, “mailx2” and “mailx3”

 1. clients will send mail to “smtp.mailserverguru.com”.

-2. Load balancer will receive mail, and send it to the one of upstream SMTP server for sending.
+2. The load balancer will receive mail, and send it to the one of upstream SMTP servers for sending.

-3. Upstream mail server will send to the intended recipient servers.
+3. The upstream mail server will send to the intended recipient servers.

-this is actually the practical picture of ISP environment, where multiple organizations taking SMTP service, they all are sending their mail to the ISP’s SMTP Load balancer to send to internet.
+this is the practical picture of the ISP environment, where multiple organizations taking SMTP service, all are sending their mail to the ISP’s SMTP Load balancer to send to the internet.